 Capsaicin can irritate the skin and eyes, so it is essential to wash the hands thoroughly after use.

 Capsaicin supplements are available to purchase online.

 Cat’s claw comes from various uncaria plants, including Uncaria tomentosa and Uncaria guianensis.

 Research suggests that cat’s claw may reduce various forms of inflammation.
-It is especially effective at inhibiting TNF-alpha, an inflammatory chemical in the body.

 If using cat’s claw tea, a person may drink a ratio of 1,000 mg of root bark to 8 ounces of water.
 It is also safe to consume as a powder in capsule form, in daily dosages of 20–60 mg.